18/08/2020 | By Busiswe Mavuso

 We’ve averted an uncontrolled outbreak and it seems at this point that the models were overly pessimistic.
-These are hopeful signs that we may have overcome the first wave of the pandemic and we can hope that promises of a vaccine breakthrough come to fruition in the coming months.
-Until then, it is up to us to remain vigilant in combating the spread of the virus that has turned our world upside down.
+These are hopeful signs that we may have overcome this first wave of the pandemic and we can only hope that promises of a vaccine breakthrough come to fruition in the coming months.
+Until then, it is up to us to remain as vigilant as ever in combating the spread of the virus that has turned our world upside down.

-As frustrated as we’ve grown in more recent months with the restrictions on commercial activity and the impact on the economy, we have to acknowledge that the shift to level 2 comes earlier than most forecasts.
-Many said we’d reach this juncture by the start of September, so we are two weeks early.
-Speaking to economists, this will be marginally positive for our GDP.
+As frustrated as we’ve grown in more recent months with the restrictions on commercial activity and the impact on the economy, we have to acknowledge that the shift to level two comes earlier than most forecasts.
+Many thought we’d only reach this juncture by the start of September, so we are two weeks earlier.
+Speaking to some economists, this will be marginally positive for our GDP.
 Given our dire economic conditions, it’s a marginal improvement we need.

-As business for Business for SA, we given our detailed proposals for a new economic recovery strategy that leverages the new social and economic compact between government, business, labour and civil society.
+As business through Business for South Africa, we’ve given our detailed proposals for a new economic recovery strategy that leverages the new social and economic compact between government, business, labour and civil society.
 Issues such as policy alignment have to be central if we are to steer this country and its economy onto a more secure and certain path.

-This opinion piece was first published in Business Day
+This column is by Busi Mavuso and was first published in Business Day.

 Johannesburg 29 February 2024 – Business Leadership South Africa (BLSA) welcomes the appointment of a permanent executive team at Transnet… continue reading

 Finance minister Enoch Godongwane delivered a strong budget that commits government to appropriate spending levels given the weak economic outlook. … continue reading